hero media

 16. Besuto Omakase & Bar

-the dimly lit Japanese bar interior at Besuto Omakase & Bar
+a Japanese dinner at Besuto Omakase & Bar

 Sydney Place may as well be considered another theatre precinct with chefs Joel Best and Michiaki Miyazaki presenting multi-course omakase with artistry and theatrical precision at Besuto Omakase .
-The chefs bring the Japanese dining experience to life at Besuto Omakase using the very best ingredients in an immersive yet intimate dining experience.
-The restaurant is known for its multi-course menu that focuses on exquisite Japanese food and sake pairings.
+The chefs bring the Japanese dining experience to life at Besuto Omakase using the very best ingredients.
+The restaurant is known for its focus on exquisite Japanese food and sake pairings.
 The carefully curated menu features favourites like steak tartare with caviar and whisky gelato and miso-glazed Glacier 51 toothfish.
 There’s also sushi, nigiri and sashimi prepared in front of diners.
 Cap off the night with a dram of whisky at dinky sister venue Bar Besuto upstairs.

 Atmosphere: Moodily-lit omakase eatery that feels like a hidden gem.